leandrosilva/cameron/README.markdown

 #### Compiling

+    make compile_deps    # for dependencies

-    make                 # for development
+    make                 # for development environment
-    make compile_test    # for test.
-It includes test modules. make compile_prod    # for production.
-It switches to use erlang_syslog.
+    make compile_test    # for test environment.
+It includes test modules. make compile_prod    # for production environment.
+It switches to use erlang_syslog instead of STDIO.

 #### Running